 - Cookie Bars – The only thing more fun than cookies are cookie bars!
 Check out this recipe from Together as Family.
-It’s the bomb!
+It’s your new favorite cookie bar!

 You can also toss together any leftover pretzels, nuts, and candies to make an awesome trail mix!
 (Throw in some dried fruit to sneak in the nutrients.)

 OTHER FUN WAYS TO USE LEFTOVER HALLOWEEN CANDY

 Want to enjoy your Halloween goodies beyond October?
 Around here, we’ve even been known to use leftover Halloween candy for our Christmas parties!
 Here are a few of our favorite creative uses for any leftover candy.

 - Ice Cream Sundae Toppings – Who’s ready for an ice cream party?!
 Gather up all that leftover candy, chop it up, and make the ultimate ice cream sundaes.
 Don't forget the cherries on top!

 - Christmas Cookies – Save your peppermint or red and green candies to make your Christmas cookies even more festive!
 Such a fun tradition.
 (And we’ve got tons more holiday activity ideas here.)

 - Caramel Apple Bar – Use the candy for caramel apple toppings for a caramel apple bar!

 - Make a Holiday Centerpiece – You guys!
 It does not get easier or more fun than this.
 Set aside green, red, or other festively colored candy to fill a vase or apothecary jar.
 Use the jar(s) as your centerpiece for Christmas dinner.